bit-badger/blog.bitbadger.solutions/source/_posts/2021/a-tour-of-myprayerjournal-v3/introduction.md

 When [Vue][] v3 was announced, this sounded like a great opportunity, with first-class TypeScript support and a new component syntax that promised better performance and a better developer experience.
 This past summer, I completed a project with the mature Vue v3 framework, and was generally pleased with the results.
 Just after I returned to my previously abandoned migration attempt on this project (with early Vue v3 support), I heard about **htmx**.
 With a few attributes, and a server that can handle a few HTTP headers, you can build an interactive site, with performance rivaling or exceeding that of the typical Single Page Application (SPA) - or, at this point, so they claimed.

 I also picked up **LiteDB** on another project over the summer, and it worked well.
-I thought, why not give these technologies a try, and see if I would like result?
+I thought, why not give these technologies a try, and see if I would like the result?

 _(SPOILER ALERT: I did!)_